 4. After simmering, move the pot to the sink and run cool water over the pot (keeping the drop-lid on), to cool the meat.

 5. Cut the cooled pork belly into 2-inch chunks.
 Lightly wipe any liquid off of the meat with a cloth.
 Discard the leeks and ginger.

 6. Clean the stock pot, then put the dashi, mirin, and sugar in the cleaned pot and bring to a boil over high heat.
 Add the cubed pork belly and reduce the heat to medium.
 Simmer the pork until it is soft enough for a bamboo skewer to pierce the meat smoothly, and then the meat drops from the skewer when lifted, approximately 20 minutes.
 Remove any fat that rises to the surface while cooking.

 7. Add 3 tablespoons of the soy sauce.
-(Do not add the soy sauce any earlier.
-If it is added before the pork has had a chance to tenderize, the soy sauce will cause the meat to become tough.)
 Cover the pork again with the drop-lid and simmer until the pork is tender and the sauce has reduced (approximately 30 minutes), then remove the drop-lid and continue simmering until the sauce thickens (approximately 25 minutes).